br101/horst/README.md

 `horst` is just a simple tool, and `libncurses` and header files is the only hard requirement.
-Recently we have added support for `nl80211` via `libnl`, so normally you need `libnl3` + header files as well. `horst` builds on `libuwifi` as a git submodule and `libuwifi` in turn includes `radiotap` as a submodule.
+Recently we have added support for `nl80211` via `libnl`, so normally you need `libnl3` + header files as well.

+Note: The `master` branch is in heavy restructuring mode right now, as it is switching to use `libuwifi` (https://github.com/br101/libuwifi).
+If you just want to build `horst`, please use the `stable` branch!

+	git clone -b stable https://github.com/br101/horst

+The master branch of `horst` builds on `libuwifi` as a git submodule and `libuwifi` in turn includes `radiotap` as a submodule.
 With newer versions of git the easiest way to check out is:

 	git clone --recursive https://github.com/br101/horst